Frequently asked questions

 A utility provider is an organisation that supplies electricity, gas, telephone and water usage.

-It is the responsibility of buyers and sellers to notify all other utility providers of a change in property ownership.
+It is the responsibility of buyers and sellers to notify all utility providers of a change in property ownership.

 How will Settle Easy protect my privacy?